NORBIT ASA – Mandatory notification of trade by primary insider

-Per Jørgen Weisethaunet, CEO and primary insider of NORBIT ASA has on 12 March 2020 purchased 25,000 shares in NORBIT at an average price of NOK 15.33 per share.
+Stian Lønvik, CFO and primary insider of NORBIT ASA has on 17 March 2020 purchased 2,000 shares in NORBIT at an average price of NOK 15.51 per share.

-Following the transaction, Weisethaunet owns 6,820,695 shares through the company Petors AS.
-In addition, related parties of Weisethaunet own 7,893 shares, so that the total number of shares controlled by Weisethaunet and related parties amounts to 6,828,588 shares, representing 12.02 per cent of the outstanding shares in NORBIT.
+Following the transaction, Lønvik owns 176,389 shares, representing 0.31 per cent of the outstanding shares in NORBIT.
+Most of the shares are owned through the company Loen Holding AS, which Lønvik owns with his wife, Camilla N. Lønvik

 For more information, please contact: